-This period has seen us prepare staff for the introduction of the new smoke detection standards which were originally to be invoked as of 1st February 2020.
+As reported previously, SFRS were preparing for the introduction of the new smoke detection standards which were originally to be invoked as of 1st February 2020.
+The new standard will now come into effect as of 1st February 2021.
 The new standard means that all domestic household must have a combination of smoke/heat detection that is inter-linked.
 The system can be hardwired or wireless (Bluetooth).